Below is a list of open topics. Please contact us for further topics.

 FlexiSketch 2 is an editor that allows for free sketching of diagrams and tagging of distinct objects, includes a sketch recognition algorithm, and supports multitouch.
 It is implemented with the 2D gaming framework Corona and written with the programming language Lua.
 It runs on Android, iOS, Mac, and PC.
 FlexiSketch 2 is based on its predecessor FlexiSketch that is available on the Google Play store.
 More about the first FlexiSketch, including links to the tool and videos, can be found here.
 Information about the theoretical background can be found here.

-We now want to make FlexiSketch 2 ready for a release in the App Store and Google Play Store.
-This work consists of two parts: 1) implementing improvements as well as testing and bugfixing, and 2) extending the tool with a new feature that allows users to integrate text documents in the sketched diagrams.
+We now want to make FlexiSketch 2 ready for a release in the Apple App Store and Google Play Store.
+This work consists of three parts: 1) extending the tool with a new, innovative feature that allows users to integrate text chunks and documents in the sketched diagrams, 2) implementing various other improvements, and 3) thoroughly testing the software and fixing bugs.
 We are seeking students who would like to do this as a master project.
-If you are interested or have any questions, please do not hesitate to contact Dustin Wüest.
+If you are interested or have any questions, please do not hesitate to contact Dr. Dustin Wüest.